teamplanes/graphql-rate-limit/README.md

 import { createRateLimitDirective } from 'graphql-rate-limit';

 const GraphQLRateLimit = createRateLimitDirective({
+    /**
+     * `identifyContext` is required and used to identify the user/client.
+The most likely cases
+     * are either using the context's request.ip, or the user ID on the context.
-    // A function that accepts the context and returns a string that is used to identify the user.
+     * A function that accepts the context and returns a string that is used to identify the user.
+     */
-    identifyContext: (ctx) => {
-        return ctx.user.id; // Or could be: return ctx.req.ip;
+    identifyContext: (ctx) => ctx.user.id, // Or could be something like: return ctx.req.ip;
-    },
-    store: MyCustomStore, // (optional: defaults to InMemoryStore) })
+    /**
+     * `store` is optional as it defaults to an InMemoryStore.
+See the implementation of InMemoryStore if
+     * you'd like to implement your own with your own database.
+     */
+    store: new MyCustomStore(),
+});
 ```